List of Santa Barbara characters: Keith Timmons

 A humorous character named Keith Timmons came to Santa Barbara to be the new district attorney, and he quickly gained the sympathy of the characters with his wit, but also gained enemies, most notably the Capwells.
 While searching for answers, it was clear that Keith did not like Cruz Castillo, a man who refused to date his sister Katie, who ten years ago drowned herself because Cruz did not want her.
 Keith took a love interest in Santana Andrade, who had been at the time drugged by Gina DeMott.
 Keith and Gina started to develop feelings for each other, but both refused to admit it, at the time.

 Keen on making the life of the Capwell family harder, Keith stopped at nothing to blame any of the members for possible misdeeds, even though he knew they were innocent.
 Gina suffered from temporarily blindness and fell in love with Dr. Scott Clark.
-Keith, realizing that he wanted to keep Gina for himself, told her how he felt about her and they moved in together, but Keith was eventually forced to leave Santa Barbara.
+Keith, realizing that he wanted to keep Gina for himself, told her how he felt about her.
+They moved in together and married in August 1988, but Keith was eventually forced to leave Santa Barbara.

 Two years later, Keith returned to town in an attempt to win Gina back, but she was still hurt about his speedy departure from the town.
 Keith was also threatened by thugs, which made his relationship with Gina even more impossible.
 When he realized he would not be able to win Gina back, Keith left town again, this time for good.